Bug report #18881

 Don't treat all unknown projections as WGS84

-#1 Updated by Bruce Steedman about 3 years ago
+#1 Updated by Bruce Steedman over 4 years ago

 Update: I found a workaround; if I add the layer, edit the properties/Source and change the Coordinate reference system to the correct one (EPSG:3109) and apply, the layer is visible.
 Of course if I remove the layer and re-add it, the wrong crs is used again.